Top five sound bars for music

 Airplay

-Airplay is Apple’s version of Chromecast, although it’s much less common for it to be built-in to sound bars.
+Airplay is Apple’s version of Chromecast, although it’s much less common for it to be built into sound bars.

 Manufacturer apps

 Most sound bar manufacturers now offer their own smartphone and tablet apps for controlling their speakers.
-These typically work in a similar way to Chromecast or Airplay, and allow you to connect multiple speakers from the same brand together wirelessly around your house.
-You’ll be able to download the correct app for your device from the app store (Google Play Store, Apple App Store etc.).
+These typically work in a similar way to Chromecast or Airplay, and allow you to connect several speakers from the same brand together wirelessly around your house.
+You’ll be able to download the correct app for your device from the app store (Google Play Store, Apple App Store etc).

 Bluetooth

-If your sound bar doesn’t have wi-fi you won’t be able to connect it to a multi-room audio system, but if it has Bluetooth then you can still stream music to it wirelessly.
+If your sound bar doesn’t have wi-fi you won’t be able to connect it to a multi-room audio system, but if it has Bluetooth you can still stream music to it wirelessly.
 All you have to do is connect to it the same way you would any other device and you’ll have a big wireless speaker for your living room.

 Make sure you’ve got the right connections

-If you want to plug in other hi-fi devices to your sound bar, such as a CD player or turntable you’ll be best off choosing a sound bar with an analogue sound input.
+If you want to plug in other hi-fi devices to your sound bar, such as a CD player or turntable, you’ll be best off choosing a sound bar with an analogue sound input.
 This might be a 3.5mm aux cable or red and white stereo plugs.
-If it’s an aux input you’ll probably have to buy an adapter cable to go from your CD player or record player to the aux input.
+If it's an aux input, you’ll probably have to buy an adaptor cable to go from your CD player or record player to the aux input.

-If your sound bar and your TV both support HDMI ARC then you’ll be able to use your TV remote to control the volume and settings on your sound bar.
-This will reduce clutter and fuss even further in your living room.
+If your sound bar and your TV both support HDMI ARC, you’ll be able to use your TV remote to control the volume and settings on your sound bar.
+This will get rid of even more clutter in your living room.

+Sound bars can be convenient, space-saving devices, but no matter how good your sound bar is, it will never match a good hi-fi for sound quality.
+This is true for music, as well as TV audio.

+Sound bars are a better option if you’re looking to declutter your lounge, especially as bigger sound bars aren’t necessarily better.
+In fact, our sound quality tests show that there’s no connection between the size of a sound bar or sound base and how good it is for listening to music.
+The most important thing is that the sound is well balanced.